 ZOTAC GAMING GeForce RTX 2080 SUPER AMP

 First up, we have the ZOTAC GAMING GeForce RTX 2080 SUPER AMP, a dual-fan card with a simple black shroud and a dual-slot design, complete with a backplate and some basic RGB in the form of a lit logo on the side.
-It is thin and sleek, especially for a high-end GPU such as the RTX 2080 Super, so it looks quite good.
+It is thin and sleek, especially for a high-end GPU such as the RTX 2080 Super, so it looks really good.

-However, you’re not buying a GPU this powerful for the design – so how is the performance?
+However, you’re not purchasing a GPU this powerful just for the design – so how is the performance?
 Well, with its two fans and a fairly slim cooler, the temperature and noise generation can get quite high.
 You can expect the card to hit about 75 degrees Celsius under full load, so as you might expect, there’s not much overclocking headroom to speak of.

 What this particular RTX 2080 Super model has going for it is that it’s among the more affordable models currently available.
 Granted, if you’re already spending this much on a GPU, chances are you’d be willing to dish out a few more bucks for a version with better cooling, but we feel that this model is worth mentioning nonetheless.